liamtbo/liamtbo/README.md

 ## 🌐 My Interests

-- **Cyber Networks**: Developing secure networks, cracking encryption protocols, and understanding the pulse of the digital world. 🕵️‍♂️
+- **Cyber Networks**: Developing secure networks, cracking encryption protocols, and understanding the digital world. 🕵️‍♂️
 - **Reinforcement Learning**: Pushing the boundaries of **AI agents** to adapt, optimize, and succeed in complex environments. 🤖
 - **Autonomous Systems & Drones**: Creating self-sufficient systems that operate independently, paving the way for a future run by machines. 🚁
 - **Multi-Agent Reinforcement Learning (MARL)**: Designing AI agents that cooperate and compete, evolving strategies like a collective digital intelligence. 🧠